Old Warner Brothers Studios: Bowling alley and sports center

-However, in 1937, Warner had closed the Sunset Boulevard studio, and the property had been converted into a bowling alley and "sports center".
+By 1937 Warner had closed the Sunset Boulevard studio and the property had been converted into a bowling alley and "sports center".
 The Los Angeles Times reported on the conversion of the historic studio as follows:

 Note on the passing of an era: A painted sign hung over the front door is all there is to indicate that the Warner Bros.
 Sunset studio is no more.
 The birthplace of the Vitaphone is a 'sports center', and Stage One, where many of the first talkies retched their way into being, is a battery of badminton courts.